Ridoy5315/TripSync-backend/README.md

 TripSync is designed to power a full-featured ride-sharing platform.
 It handles user authentication, trip management, real-time ride statuses, payment processing, and more.

+The backend supports multiple user roles including User(Riders), Drivers, Admins, and Super Admins, each with distinct capabilities.
+Riders can request and cancel rides, give feedback, and view ride history.
+Drivers can manage ride requests, reject rides, update ride progress, and view their earnings.
+Admins can monitor users, drivers, rides, and overall system statistics.

+TripSync also integrates secure OTP-based login using Redis, file uploads with Cloudinary and Multer, and online payment processing via SSLCOMMERZ.
+It provides an admin dashboard with user and ride analytics, and enforces business rules such as monthly ride cancellation limits.

 ---

 ## ✅ Features